Coretta Scott King Book Award Winners 1970 to Present

 The CSK Book Awards seal and award names are owned by the American Library Association.

 The award was established in 1969 to recognize authors.
 In 1979 it was expanded to include a separate award for illustrators.
-There are five categories of book awards; Author, Author Honor, Illustrator, Illustrator Honor, and the John Steptoe Award for New Talent.
+There are now five categories for book awards; Author, Author Honor, Illustrator, Illustrator Honor, and the John Steptoe Award for New Talent.

 These awards are given to commemorate the life and work of the late Dr. Martin Luther King, Jr., and to honor Mrs. Coretta Scott King for her continuing efforts in working for peace and civil rights issues.
 In 2015 The Coretta Scott King Awards became part of the Youth Media Awards.
 Here is a printable list of all the award winning books.